hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 1 Reliable, Scalable, and Maintainable Applications.md

 - TDigest: A data structure that allows you to estimate percentiles with a small amount of memory, even with a large number of data points and in a distributed system.
 - HdrHistogram: A data structure that allows you to accurately represent and analyze the distribution of recorded values, even at extremely large scales.

+### Approaches for Coping with Load

+How do we maintain good performance as load increases?

+An architecture that is appropriate for one level of load is unlikely to cope with 10 times that load.

+Scaling up: Vertical scaling.
+Moving to a more powerful machine.

+Scaling out: Horizontal scaling.
+Distributing the load across multiple smaller machines.

+There is a dichotomy between scaling up and scaling out.

+Usually good architecture involves a combination of both.

+For example using several fairly powerful machines can be still can be simpler and cheaper than using many smaller machines.

+Some systems are elastic, they can automatically add computing resources when they detect a load increase.
+Others require manual intervention.

+Distributing stateless services is relatively easy.
+Distributing stateful services is much harder.
+Thus keeping the dat/state on a single node is easier until scaling costs become too high.

+In future distributed systems will become default even for small applications.

+Architecture is specific to problem:

+- volume of the reads
+- volume of the writes
+- volume of the data of store
+- complexity of the data
+- access patterns
+- mixture of everything

+### Maintainability